NevanN/Rest-API-in-Flask/README.md

-# CPSC 449 - Assignment 1
+# CPSC 449 - Midterm Project

 ### Developing a REST API in Flask for CPSC 449 Web Backend Engineering